-3.4 CLOSE-OUT REPORT/MEETING
+3.3 CLOSE-OUT REPORT/MEETING

-Prior to the end of the contract for the third Fiscal Year (June 2018) the contractor will prepare a close-out summary report.
+Prior to the end of the contract for the third Fiscal Year (June 30, 2021) the contractor will prepare a close-out summary report.
 The report will include a summary of work completed since the last summary report, and include overall status of the restoration areas, problem areas, and recommendations.
+The report shall be submitted by the end of May.
+This report may take the place of the last fiscal year year-end report.
 The contractor will meet with the Owner and Owner's Representative to present the report and discuss issues and recommendations.